CerebralMastication/blog_quarto_netlify/README.md

-# Source Code for cerebralmastication.com
+# Source Code for the blog at CerebralMastication.com

 you can see the rendered blog here: <https://cerebralmastication.com>